5 Successful Carp Baits and How You Can Catch Carp

 If you're in a place where you can't find breadcrumbs, just stick a loaf of bread into a blender, and it'll make an excellent mix of bread crumbs and that works just as well if it's fresh bread just use less moisture in the combination if it's dried bread that's pretty much panko.

 If corn is forbidden in your area, you can use garbanzo beans or chickpeas instead.
 You can use peas and seeds: snow peas, field peas, birdseed, and Canadian peas.
 Almost every grain is ideal and will work well.
 You can also substitute boilies for corn or sweetcorn if you would like.
 But corn works well.
-It’s easy to find, and it’s cheap, so that’s my go-to additive into my panko jello pack bait.
+It's easy to find and cheap, so that's my go-to additive to my panko jello pack bait.

 Using Sweet Corn and Feed Corn as Carp Bait

 My Number two favorite carp baits must be corn, sweet corn, and feed corn.
 They're just great baits that all the people around the world use to catch carp.
 Many lies are spread about corn and myths, whether it harms fish or not, and I did a video debunking many of these myths and talking about some of the research behind them.

 One of the reasons I like corn so much is that it's easy to get a hold of.
 Sweet corn can be found in just about any grocery store.
 You can buy a can of it and put it in your tackle box and have it there until you're ready to use it, and it seems to work pretty well in many different circumstances.